 As an important part of the project I collaborate with Mihai Croicu and Ralph Sundberg at my department to update and further develop the UCDP GED Polygons – conflict zone data (shapefiles) that describe the primary geographical area of armed activity for each conflict covered by the UCDP.

 Bara, Corinne; Mihai Croicu and Ralph Sundberg.
-Mapping Conflicts: The new UCDP GED Polygon Dataset [work in progress]
+Where is the Conflict Zone?
+Introducing the UCDP Polygon Dataset [work in progress].